divisionbyz0rro/Infiniscryption/SideDecks/package/README.md

 - **Goats:** They generate twice the blood when they die, but they knock out two of your teeth for the trouble.
 - **Amalgam Eggs:** Did you know that the Amalgam was hatched from an egg?
 These eggs somehow belong to every tribe in the game at once and as such will always gain the ability from your totem.

-There's also a hook to allow you or others to add more sidedeck cards to the pool; see below.
+There's also support to allow you or others to add more sidedeck cards to the pool; see below.

 ## Requirements